Dispute Resolution Solicitors

 Court Procedures

 There are four different tracks within the court system in the UK and Wales.
 Small claims, fast-track, intermediate track and multi-track.
-Our lawyers will be able to discuss in more detail which track your claim will fall under and what the process entails.
+Our dispute resolution solicitors will be able to discuss in more detail which track your claim will fall under and what the process entails.

 It is important to be aware of the strict time limits involved in taking claims to court.
 These will differ depending on the type of dispute and which track your claim takes.